Do Concentrates Get You Higher Than Flower?

 This study came from the CU Change Lab, a research initiative cleverly designed to work around federal restrictions on cannabis.

-Federal prohibition causes significant problems for cannabis researchers.
+Federal prohibition causes significant problems for cannabis doctors and researchers.
 For example, researchers are prevented from handling or administering marijuana unless it is plant material provided by the federal government and grown by the University of Mississippi.

 As Bidwell explains, “We cannot bring legal market cannabis into a university lab, but we can bring the mobile lab to the people.”